Travolta, Preston discuss playing husband and wife in 'Gotti'

 In the new movie "Gotti," real-life spouses John Travolta and Kelly Preston play notorious crime boss John Gotti and his wife, Victoria Gotti.

-The Gotti family gave Travolta and Preston unprecedented access to their home and history and allowed them borrow clothes and keepsakes.
+The Gotti family gave Travolta and Preston unprecedented access to their home and history, even allowing them to borrow clothes and keepsakes.

 "His jewelry, his handkerchiefs, his overcoat that still had his cologne scent on it, and that was a big deal for them," Travolta said.
 "Those personal effects were not easily gotten."